 Please give your child an explanation about the day of testing ahead of time but keep it simple and developmentally appropriate.
 Most young children can be told that they will be working with someone on reading, spelling, and math, as well as puzzles and game-like tasks to understand how they learn best.
 Older children who may be concerned about their struggles in school may be told that they will be working with someone who will help them understand why they are struggling in school and how they learn best.
 Most children enjoy many of the tasks and the individualized attention from the psychologist.

 Question: Should I pack my child lunch/snacks?

-Yes, you can pack a lunch for your child, or they can order from Jackson Café located in our building (they will deliver to the office).
+Yes, you can pack a lunch for your child, or they can order from The Underground Café located in our building (they will deliver to the office).
+The link to look at a menu is www.theundergroundcafe828.com.
 If your child will order lunch, please make sure your child has cash.
-You may also pick your child up for lunch and then return to the office to finish up testing.
 We have healthy snacks at our office, but please feel free to bring additional snacks also.
 Please let the psychologist know if your child has any food allergies.

 Question: Does my child get a break during testing?